section-engineering-education/engineering-education/articles/tasks-to-docs/index.md

 published: true
 slug: tasks-to-docs
 title: Automating Tasks to Google Docs
-description: This article is a tutorial on how to build a python script that moves completed tasks from Google Tasks to Google Docs, within a given time-frame, categorized date-wise.
+description: This article is a tutorial on how to build a python script that moves completed tasks from Google Tasks to Google Docs, within a given time-frame, categorized by date.
 author: keerthi-v
-date: 2020-07-07T00:00:00-09:00
+date: 2020-07-19T00:00:00-09:00
 topics: []
 excerpt_separator: <!--more-->
 images: